LOVE – HATE – LOVE

 Gray led them.
 With a stubborn mind that never seemed to forget anything, he remembered the […]

-Got the notion for this book a long time ago.
-When I was a boy, I had boy friends, like most boys.
-But for some reason, I also had a girl friend.
-It was clear even at the age of 8, that we weren’t playing house.
-She was a friend, and I felt we had […]
+Got the notion for The Mind Altar a long time ago.
+When I was a boy, I had male friends, like most boys.
+But I also had a girl friend.
+She was a friend, and […]

 I started writing in 7th grade.
 Of course, you don’t aspire at that age.
-You just write.
-It was a story parodying an old Mennen Skin Bracer (male cologne) commercial.
-It was short horror: a disembodied hand crawls up a guy’s shirt and then, at the last moment, slaps him in the face and says: […]
+You just write ‘cuz it’s fun.
+The problem is aspiring.
+To anything.
+It’s so self-conscious.
+Anyway, my story parodied an old Mennen Skin Bracer (male cologne) commercial.
+It was comedy-horror: a disembodied hand crawls up a guy’s shirt and then, at […]